Travel tips & inspiration

 1) Roaming with your current plan

-Pros: no setup, keep your usual number.
+Pros: nothing to install, keep your usual number.

 2) Wi-Fi (hotels, cafés, stations)